Making your life simpler through meal planning

 - Done!
 Every week, The Dinner Daily will create a customized menu just for you, as well as an organized shopping list that matches your menu AND is based on the weekly sales at your store!
 Your weekly menu and shopping list is editable, so you can quickly swap out dishes for others and on your shopping list add other items you need.
 Done!

-- You are ready to go.
+Now you are ready to go!
 And if you have online grocery ordering available to you, you can enter your list and you won’t even have to go to the store.
-Even better, if you live in a region where Peapod delivers, you can send your shopping list directly to Peapod with the click of a button.
+Even better, if you live in a region where there is a Kroger or Kroger owned store, you can send your shopping list directly to your store with the click of a button.